Happy Mesut-Ra, everyone!

 - Drain package of lotus root.
 Line a plate with paper towels and place slices in a single layer.
 Place two paper towels on top and add another layer of lotus root.
-Repeat until you run out of root and the final layer is covered with paper towels.
-Place another plate on top, and weigh it down with something heavy-ish like a full baking canister or two-liter bottle of soda.
+Repeat until you run out of root and cover the final layer with paper towels.
+Place another plate on top, and weigh it down with something heavy-ish like a full baking canister or a two-liter bottle of soda.

 - Mix up the ingredients for the spice rub in a separate dish, set aside.

 - Return the skillet to stove top and heat a tablespoon of olive oil until it shimmers.
 Add the leek and dates and cook until softened.
 Add the lentils and stir to coat with oil.
 Pour in the honey, four teaspoons of the spice rub, and a quarter of the bottle of beer.
 Stir until liquid has absorbed.
-Pour in another quarter bottle of of beer and repeat until all the liquid has been absorbed — this should take 15-20 minutes.
+Pour in another quarter bottle of beer and repeat until all the liquid absorbs — this should take 15-20 minutes.
 Stir in salt to taste, then scrape the risotto from the skillet into a bowl and cover it with a plate to keep warm.

 - Start heating the vegetable oil for the fries in a saucepan on the back burner.
 Clean the skillet, then form four, 3/4 inch thick patties with the ground beef.
 Rub 1 teaspoon worth spice rub onto each side of the patties.
 Prep your serving plates by adding a pita topped with a bed of lettuce on each one.